Dle28/Kalenda/PITCH_DECK.md

 │  ❌ High fees → ✅ $0.0001 only        │
 │  ❌ No transparency → ✅ On-chain      │
 │                                         │
-│  🏆 First mover in Web3 booking        │
+│  🏆 First to combine 0% fees + auctions│
 │                                         │
 └─────────────────────────────────────────┘
 ```

 ### Speaker Notes:
 > "Compared to Calendly, we charge zero platform fees versus their 8-15%.
-We're decentralized, they're centralized.
-We offer dynamic auction pricing, they don't.
-Against traditional booking platforms, we settle instantly versus 7-30 days, and everything is verifiable on-chain."
+We're blockchain-based with on-chain verification, they're centralized.
+We're building dynamic auction pricing for high-demand slots - they don't offer that.
+Against traditional booking platforms, we settle instantly versus 7-30 days, and everything is verifiable on-chain.
+We're one of the first to combine true 0% fees with auction mechanisms on Solana."

 ---